shanshangaossg/final-project/README.md

 Usage
 1. Preprocess the Data
    Prepare the raw molecular datasets by running the preprocessing script: dataset.py
+2. Construct the Model
+   Construct the Model using model.py
-2. Train the Model
+4. Train the Model
-Train one of the GNN models (e.g., GAT, GATv2, GCN) by running: model
+   Train and evaluate one of the GNN models (e.g., GAT, GATv2, GCN) using train.py